Why Vincent Van Gogh Was Not Appreciated During His Lifetime?

 Van Gogh’s Mental Illness Was Affecting Him And His Work

-Vincent Van Gogh had mental illness to such an extent that it affected his work.
+Vincent Van Gogh had a mental illness to such an extent that it affected his work.
 There were days and even large periods when he could not work on his art.

 His mental illness also affected his work and ability to paint and ensured his work was not appreciated during his lifetime.